lklivingstone/ecommerceapp/README.md

-# **tessst.**
+# **stile**

-tessst. is a Full Stack E Commerce website.
+stile is a Full Stack E Commerce website.
 It is built with the aim of learning many technologies used to build a full functional website.

-tessst. is built with Node.js, Mongoose, and the client is built with React.
+stile is built with Node.js, Mongoose, and the client is built with React.
 Help from YouTube videos were taken to learn and implement the technology.

 ## Table of content